 Intellectual property rights are the main asset, in which foreign employers invest.
 Consequently, much attention should be paid to this question.
 Unfortunately, given that the US tech companies are not aware of the local laws in Ukraine, 50% of Intellectual Property rights stay with developers, which results in conflicts or, what is worse, court trials.
 Think it over and agree on the terms of IP rights transfer beforehand.

 11. No employer branding

 Every tech company strives to hire a star specialist, whose name is desired by other corporations.
 But what about your own brand name?
 Firstly, take care of your employer branding on the Ukrainian market to attract more candidates.
 The truth is that people won’t accept the job offer of a new tech company just because it comes from abroad.
 Top developers in Ukraine are extremely picky about whom to include into their CVs.

 12. No operational management

 Still got questions?
-Contact me to get a consultation.
+Contact us to get a consultation.